 With personality dissension at top-level management and his marriage failing, Warren left Continental in 1969 with a golden parachute.
 The company later changed its name to Contel, was acquired by GTE and then by Verizon.

 The London years

-After leaving Continental, Warren moved to London with Nancy, his second wife and her two children, Teague and Kimberly.
+After leaving Continental, Warren moved to London with Nancy, his second wife and her two children, Teague and Kimberly whom he loved dearly as his own.
 These were the high-life years.
-London was swinging in the ’70′s.
+London was swinging in the ’70’s.
 Warren bought a 5-story regency house with walled garden off Belgrave Square, with Buckingham Palace just down the street.
 A Maltese couple lived in as cook and chauffeur of the Rolls Royce.
 They rented a country home near Kimberly’s horse.
 Annual trips were made to Australia to visit Warren’s parents, with stops in India, Iran or Afghanistan en route.
 Lord Mountbatten’s castle in Ireland was rented for holidays.
 Warren learned to ski at St Moritz.
 Yachts were chartered in the Mediterranean.